 Spring Confetti Bars feature a white chocolate cookie base topped with marshmallows, M&M’s, and sprinkles.
 These easy bars are perfect for a crowd!

-Growing up, my mom often made these Funfetti bars for my siblings and me.
-They were definitely one of my favorite desserts (along with her famous Carmelitas).
+Growing up, my mom often made these Funfetti bars for my siblings and me, and they were easily one of my favorite desserts.
+I still remember hovering around the kitchen waiting for them to cool, right alongside her famous Carmelitas.

 How To Make Confetti Bars